Public bodies, including local-authority-maintained schools, are covered by the public sector equality duty in the Equality Act 2010.

 As part of our duties we publish:

-- an Equalities Information profile of our school based upon the protected characteristics of the Equality Act 2010 – this is updated and published every year
+- an Equalities Information profile of our school based upon the protected characteristics of the Equality Act 2010 is reviewed and if necessary updated annually

 - our school’s Equality Action Plan (Objectives) – these are reviewed annually and updated at least once every 4 years

-- for further information please view or download our Single Equalities Policy and Equality Action Plan in the School Policies section of our website.
+- for further information please view or download our Equality Policy and Equality Action Plan in the School Policies section of our website.

 Statement of Intent for Supporting Equality